seantiz/obsidian_egv_plugin/README.md

 You can export in either `.mmd` (Mermaid) format or `.dot` (for GraphViz) format for all your data viz habits.

-There are a couple of other community plugins that can similar, but they enforce a pipeline where you have to use your exported data in a specific environment or program.
+There are a couple of other community plugins that can do similar, but they enforce a pipeline where you have to use your exported data within a specific environment or program.

 I personally wanted a more straightforward tool - welcome to EGV.